axelfeldmann/generator-sim-demo/README.md

 a more complicated algorithm, converting it to a state machine would be a pain.

+## Another bad solution

+Instead of doing this, we could just run through the entire program when we construct the `Gemm` object and store all the `Instruction`s in a vector.
+The problem with this approach is that some programs may execute billions of instructions and storing all of them would be impractical.
+We need an approach that generates instructions on the fly.

 ## C++ Generators

 Instead, we can turn to the implementation shown in